wafflepie/redux-syringe/docs/faq/general.md

 # FAQ: General {docsify-ignore-all}

-## How to use Redux Tools with React Union?
+## How to use Redux Syringe with React Union?

 1. Wrap your `<Union />` component in a `<NamespaceProvider />`.
 2. Pass `() => useContext(WidgetContext).namespace` as the `useNamespace` prop to the namespace provider.